cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - implement a default behaviour if brachIOplexus is not connected -> in the init screen, it waits for some sort of init packet from brachIOplexus
     - if not pack recieved: go with vr controllers to control arm and use keyboard for camera control
     - if packet recieved: brachioplexus controls arm and vr controllers are camera
+- Reset and Arm shell toggle defaults to VR controllers!!
+- reset unityAck with disconnect (DONE)

 **July 12**
 - control toggle is working